nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Mainstream OS**: Common operating systems like Windows, Linux, Unix, and macOS supported by the application.
-* **CLI (Command Line Interface)**: A text-based interface where users enter commands to perform specific tasks.
-It is typically faster compared to graphical user interfaces (GUIs) for fast-typing users.
+* **CLI (Command Line Interface)**: A text-based interface where users interact with the app by typing commands instead of using a graphical interface (mouse-driven).
 * **Banking Agent**: A user of the system responsible for selling credit cards to customers.
 * **Contact**: A record in the AgentAssist system that contains personal and financial details of a customer.
 * **Customer**: A person whose details are managed within the AgentAssist system.
-They are potential or existing clients of the banking agents who are interested in or already using credit card services.
+This could be a potential or existing client of the banking agent interested in or already using credit card services.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**